Q: I have some prior programming experience, but I am not sure whether it's enough. Should I be in CSE 142 or 143?

 If you feel confident after this investigation, you should consider taking CSE 143.
 If you're still not sure, you can email further questions to the instructor or contact our helpful academic advisors at email@example.com.

-Q: How do I add CSE 142/143 to my schedule?
+Q: The course (or the section I want) appears to be full.
+How do I add CSE 142/143 to my schedule?
 How do I change sections?
-Can you give me an add code?

 A: Contact our course administrator, Pim Lustig (firstname.lastname@example.org), for all registration issues such as adding the course or changing sections.
 He will be happy to help you.